History of artificial intelligence: Formal reasoning

 Artificial intelligence is based on the assumption that the process of human thought can be mechanized.
-The study of mechanical—or "formal"—reasoning has a long history.
-Chinese, Indian and Greek philosophers all developed structured methods of formal deduction in the first millennium BCE.
-Their ideas were developed over the centuries by philosophers such as Aristotle (who gave a formal analysis of the syllogism), Euclid (whose Elements was a model of formal reasoning), al-Khwārizmī (who developed algebra and gave his name to "algorithm") and European scholastic philosophers such as William of Ockham and Duns Scotus.
+Philosophers had developed structured methods of formal deduction by the first millennium BCE.

 Spanish philosopher Ramon Llull (1232–1315) developed several logical machines devoted to the production of knowledge by logical means; Llull described his machines as mechanical entities that could combine basic and undeniable truths by simple logical operations, produced by the machine by mechanical meanings, in such ways as to produce all the possible knowledge.
 Llull's work had a great influence on Gottfried Leibniz, who redeveloped his ideas.

 In the 17th century, Leibniz, Thomas Hobbes and René Descartes explored the possibility that all rational thought could be made as systematic as algebra or geometry.
-Hobbes famously wrote in Leviathan: "reason is nothing but reckoning".
-Leibniz envisioned a universal language of reasoning, the characteristica universalis, which would reduce argumentation to calculation so that "there would be no more need of disputation between two philosophers than between two accountants.
-For it would suffice to take their pencils in hand, down to their slates, and to say each other (with a friend as witness, if they liked): Let us calculate."
-These philosophers had begun to articulate the physical symbol system hypothesis that would become the guiding faith of AI research.
+Hobbes wrote in Leviathan: "For reason ... is nothing but reckoning, that is adding and subtracting".
+Leibniz described a universal language of reasoning, the characteristica universalis, which would reduce argumentation to calculation so that "there would be no more need of disputation between two philosophers than between two accountants.
+For it would suffice to take their pencils in hand, down to their slates, and to say to each other (with a friend as witness, if they liked): Let us calculate."

-In the 20th century, the study of mathematical logic provided the essential breakthrough that made artificial intelligence seem plausible.
-The foundations had been set by such works as Boole's The Laws of Thought and Frege's Begriffsschrift.
-Building on Frege's system, Russell and Whitehead presented a formal treatment of the foundations of mathematics in their masterpiece, the Principia Mathematica in 1913.
-Inspired by Russell's success, David Hilbert challenged mathematicians of the 1920s and 30s to answer this fundamental question: "can all of mathematical reasoning be formalized?"

-His question was answered by Gödel's incompleteness proof, Turing's machine and Church's Lambda calculus.

-Their answer was surprising in two ways.
-First, they proved that there were, in fact, limits to what mathematical logic could accomplish.
-But second (and more important for AI) their work suggested that, within these limits, any form of mathematical reasoning could be mechanized.
+The study of mathematical logic, such as Boole's The Laws of Thought and Frege's Begriffsschrift, have allowed for the scientific study of artificial intelligence.
+Building on Frege's system, Russell and Whitehead presented a formal treatment of the foundations of mathematics in the Principia Mathematica in 1913.
+Following Russell, David Hilbert challenged mathematicians of the 1920s and 30s to formalize all mathematical reasoning.
+This question has been addressed by Gödel's incompleteness proof, Turing's machine and Church's Lambda calculus.
+This work suggested that, within these limits, any form of mathematical reasoning could be mechanized.
 The Church-Turing thesis implied that a mechanical device, shuffling symbols as simple as 0 and 1, could imitate any conceivable process of mathematical deduction.
 The key insight was the Turing machine—a simple theoretical construct that captured the essence of abstract symbol manipulation.
-This invention would inspire a handful of scientists to begin discussing the possibility of thinking machines.